-- You move your baby until you are comfortable.
+- You can move your baby until you are comfortable.

-- Gravity helps you, by pushing his/her head against your breast.
+- Gravity helps you by pushing your newborn's head against your breast.

 - The benefits of skin-to-skin contact are vast, and in this position, you can have your baby’s body flat against yours with nothing in-between.

-- Your baby will feel secure.
+- Your little one will feel secure.
 It is a form of kangaroo care.

 - You will have one or both hands-free to caress your baby.

-- You can sleep and relax while breastfeeding.
+- You can sleep and relax while nursing.
 Learn more about co-sleeping here.

 - When taking advantage of biological nurturing breastfeeding positions, the chances of sore, painful nipples are decreased.

-- Useful for if a mother has a fast letdown.
-Breastfeed your baby in an upright or semi-reclined position will ensure that your baby's airway stays open.
+- Useful for if a mother has a fast letdown (fast flow of milk).
+Nursing your baby in an upright or semi-reclined position will ensure that your infant's airway stays open.

-- This position will help to expel excess gas in your baby.
-Leaving you with a less gassy, happier baby.
+- This position will help expel excess gas in your baby, leaving you with a less gassy, happier baby.

 Eventually, you and your baby will start to breastfeed in all kinds of strange positions.
 It does get easier!